10 Personal Finance Tips To Help You Save Money

 8. Don’t have too much in savings

 What a problem to have, right?
 If you have more cash on hand than what’s in your emergency fund (the aforementioned 3-6 months of living expenses) then you should look into investing your money for passive income so it’s not knocked down a notch by inflation.
-With the Bakkt App, launching later this summer, you can easily buy and sell bitcoin, and even convert your other existing digital assets (like rewards, points, and airline miles) into a cryptocurrency investment.
+With the Bakkt App, launching later this summer, you can easily buy and sell bitcoin, and even convert your other existing digital assets (like rewards, points, gift cards and airline miles) into a cryptocurrency investment.

 9. Pay attention to where your money is going